Display and create charts components

 In CodePen, run your code to display the charts.

-The app should display a scatterplot showing the relationship between education cost and income earnings with a line displaying the linear trend.
+You should see a scatterplot showing the relationship between education cost and income earnings with a line displaying the linear trend.
 It should also display a pie chart showing the count of schools by type.

 What's next?